Milton Keynes City Council elections: Borough result maps

-By-election results

 Frequency

 One third of the council is elected each year for 3 years, followed by one year without election, unless there is a substantial boundary change (when all seats are elected).
 Following an electoral review, changes to wards and an increase in the number of seats, 57 councillors were elected for all 19 wards from May 2014 onwards.
 After the previous reorganisation in 2002, 51 councillors were elected from 23 wards.